zsmith3/zsmith3.github.io/index.md

 <style>.gh-link { color: #159957; line-height: 2.5em; font-size: 1rem; margin-right: 10px; } @media only screen and (min-width: 800px) { .gh-link { float: right; margin-top: -55px !important; } .gh-link + .gh-link { margin-right: 140px; } } @media only screen and (max-width: 800px) { .main-content h2 { margin-bottom: 0.25rem; } .main-content h2 + p { margin: 0; } .main-content h2 + p + p { margin-top: 0.25em; } }</style>

+# About Me

+I'm a first year undergraduate student in Mathematics at Cambridge University, with a strong interest in computer science.
+Aside from what is shown here, I have created lots of smaller projects, including a chat bot, scanned-photo-cropping utility and video games in Unity and Java.
+These days I particularly enjoy competitive programming contests, having won a bronze medal at the 2019 International Olympiad in Informatics.

 # My Projects

 Here are some open source projects which I've worked on, mostly alone.